 What Is a Workplace Bully?

-Bullying can include behaviours like excluding someone, mocking them in front of colleagues, spreading rumours, or nit-picking in a way that feels personal rather than professional.
-These are clear workplace bullying signs, and fall under behaviour that may breach Australian workplace standards.
+Bullying can include behaviours like excluding someone, mocking them in front of colleagues, spreading rumours, or criticising work in a way that feels personal rather than professional.
+These are clear workplace bullying signs and may breach Australian workplace standards.

 Does Perception Matter?